ryancurrah/gomodguard/README.md

 # gomodguard

 Allow list linter for direct Go module dependencies.
-This is useful for large organizations where they want to standardize on the modules used and be able to recommend alternative modules.
+This is useful for organizations where they want to standardize on the modules used and be able to recommend alternative modules.

 ## Description